pawanit17/git-bitbuket-sourcetree/README.md

 - What is HEAD?.
 - Resolve MERGE CONFLICT via command line
 - What is REBASE?.
+- What was this supposed to do - git remote add origin https://github.com/pawanit17/TestRepo.git
+- What does this do - git log --oneline --graph --decorate --color![image]

 # Terminology
 | Name      | Meaning |